hpc-io/prov-io/README.md

 ```

 ## Build from Scratch
-This section for building PROV-IO from scratch.
+This section is for building PROV-IO from scratch.

 ### Dependencies
 PROV-IO library needs to be built with ```libtool```.
 Install it by: <br />